 Jennifer Tuckett is the Director of Writers at Work Productions.
-Jennifer is also the Course Leader for the MA Dramatic Writing at Drama Centre London at Central Saint Martins.
-She has a particular interest in developing new models of training for writers and students.
+Jennifer has a particular interest in developing new models of training for writers and students.
 This has included creating Flaking Out, a pilot project for teaching writing for radio drama with BBC Radio Drama North, co-running InSecurity, a project on writing for online drama with BBC Writersroom, co-organising the BBC Writersroom MediaCity Masterclass series and creating the UK’s first formally industry partnered MA in Playwriting with the Royal Exchange Theatre, Liverpool Everyman and Playhouse and Octagon Theatre Bolton.
-She is currently working with eleven industry professionals who have led the way in the teaching of Dramatic Writing in the UK to develop a new model of teaching and training writers in Dramatic Writing for the MA Dramatic Writing at Drama Centre London at Central Saint Martins.
+For the last four years, she has worked with eleven industry professionals who have led the way in the teaching of Dramatic Writing in the UK to develop a new model of teaching and training writers in Dramatic Writing as the first Course Leader for the MA Dramatic Writing at Drama Centre London at Central Saint Martins.

 Jennifer has an MFA in Playwriting from Yale School of Drama, an MA in Creative Writing (Scriptwriting) from the University of East Anglia, where she was awarded the first distinction in the eight year history of the course, and a BA (Hons) in English from Cambridge University.